IsolatedSingularity/starter-hugo-academic/content/project/topowormholes/index.md

 pdf:
 url_pdf:
 summary: |+
-  Study of the holographic entanglement of qubits in quantum mechanics.
+  Study of the holographic entanglement of qubits in n-dimensional quantum information theory.
 We look at how the Rényi entropy of the entangled states correlate directly to traversable topological wormholes.

   **Supervisor:** [Prof. Igor Boettcher](https://sites.ualberta.ca/~iboettch/)
 url_video: ""